Noxid86/handbook/Operations/Data Security.md

 ## Password Security

 Employees may not share passwords related to company business with anyone, including coworkers or family members.
-Revealing passwords related to company or client systems could allow an outsider to attack DevMynd, it's clients, or obtain sensitive information.
-We **strongly** recommend that you utilize a password manager such as [1Password](https://agilebits.com/onepassword) or [LastPass](https://lastpass.com/) and use strong passwords for all accounts.
+Revealing passwords related to company or client systems could allow an outsider to attack DevMynd or its clients, or obtain sensitive information.
+We **strongly** recommend that you utilize a password manager such as [1Password](https://agilebits.com/onepassword) and use strong passwords for all accounts.

 ## Production Secrets and Tokens